Kamran-Afzali/Kamran-Afzali.github.io/_posts/EthicsOfPM.md

 ### Discrimination and Stigmatization

--   What safeguards are in place to prevent the misuse of genetic information by employers, insurers, or other entities?
+-   What safeguards are in place to prevent the misuse information by employers, insurers, or other entities?
 -   How will the project address concerns about potential discrimination and stigmatization?

 ### Doctor-Patient Relationship

 -   How will the project maintain the quality of the doctor-patient relationship?
 -   What steps are taken to ensure that the focus on data does not undermine patient care?

 ### Cost and Economic Impact

 -   What is the financial burden on patients participating in the study?
 -   How will the project ensure cost-effectiveness and avoid unnecessary expenses?

 ### Autonomy and Decision-Making

 -   How will the project respect patients' autonomy and their right to make informed decisions?
 -   Are there mechanisms to support patients in understanding their options and making informed choices?

 ### Ethical Use of AI and Algorithms

--   How will AI and machine learning be used in the project?
 -   What measures are in place to ensure transparency, fairness, and accountability in the use of AI?

-___________________________________________
+_________________________________________

 The review reveals a generally positive attitude towards Precision Medicine (PM) among both healthcare professionals (HCPs) and patients,